Rationale

 - Peripheral neuropathy (e.g., diabetic neuropathy, carpal tunnel syndrome, radiculopathy)

-- Central nervous system (e.g., multiple sclerosis)
+- Central nervous system disorders (e.g., multiple sclerosis)

-- Dermatological (e.g., herpes zoster, angioedema)
+- Dermatologic conditions (e.g., herpes zoster infection, angioedema)

-- Mental disorders (e.g., panic attacks)
+- Mental disorders (e.g., panic disorders)

 Key Objectives